narwhalsilent/tp/docs/DeveloperGuide.md

 * `latestLoanDate`: latest loan date of all loans
 * `latestReturnDate`: latest return date of active loans

-The sequence diagram of executing an analytics command is very similar to that of the Delete Loan section below, and hence not included.
+The `AnalyticsCommand` class handles the viewing of analytics of any one person within the current contact list in view.
-The following shows how the analytics class is used in the execution of the Analytics command:
+The following shows how the analytics class is used in the execution of a command to view the analytics of a person:
 ![AnalyticsSequenceDiagram](images/AnalyticsSequenceDiagram.png)

 #### Design considerations: